ashwiniwadhavane/Calculator_using_Python/README.md

-# CodSoft_Python_Programming_task2_Calculator
+# Python_Programming_task2_Calculator
-Designed a simple calculator with basic arithmetic operations.Prompt the users to input two numbers and an operation choice.Perform the calculation and display.
+Designed a simple calculator with basic arithmetic operations.<br>Prompt the users to input two numbers and an operation choice.Perform the calculation and display.